fastlane/fastlane/lib/assets/READMETemplate.md

 ## [fastlane match](https://github.com/fastlane/match)

 This repository contains all your certificates and provisioning profiles needed to build and sign your applications.
+They are encrypted using OpenSSL via a passphrase.

 **Important:** Make sure this repository is set to private and only your team members have access to this repo.